quiquemz/sudoku-solvers/README.md

 - (3 Points) Check performance on more benchmarks (these [easy ones](http://norvig.com/easy50.txt) and these [hard ones](http://norvig.com/top95.txt)).
 Produce a plot that shows the the performance difference of the three approaches (with a timeout of 5 minutes or something on the naive algorithm).

-- (7 Points) If you have even more time and interest, scale everything to 16 by 16 problems (and generate some problems).
+- (5 Points) If you have even more time and interest, scale everything to 16 by 16 problems (and generate some problems).
 Check how the three appraoches differ in performance.

 Extension Policy
 -----
-If you are too busy with many finals, you can submit by March-24 11:59pm and get 70% of the points.
+If you are too busy with many finals, you can submit by March-24 11:59pm and get 70% of the points (that includes the extra credits parts).
 Message me directly if you choose to do this.